Rock Radio Scrapbook

 Knight's deep baritone and mischievous wit alone would have made for a memorable listening experience.
 Blend that with his razor-sharp timing and energetic performance level and you had an unforgettable Top 40 jock.

-Knight - whose real name is Peter Thompson - spent three years in afternoon drive at Toronto's CFTR before departing for other radio challenges (he spent two decades at Quinte Broadcasting in Belleville, Ont., before retiring in December, 2006.)
+Knight - whose real name is Peter Thompson - spent a couple of years in afternoon drive at Toronto's CFTR before departing for other radio challenges (he spent two decades at Quinte Broadcasting in Belleville, Ontario, before retiring in December, 2006.)

 Hear Red Knight on CFTR here.